AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 * *Stability*: normalization acts as the identity function on normal terms.

+The current work offers two main contributions.
+First, as far as the author is aware, this is the first machine-checked correctness proof of $\beta\eta$-normalization for STLC with implicit substitutions, as all previous formalizations concerned explicit substitution calculi.
+Second, we manage to significantly cut down on the size of the formalization, partly because of the structurally recursive nature of the algorithm, partly because of our principled utilization of categorical structures.

 [@Sec:metatheory] describes the metatheory we work in.
 In [@Sec:syntax], we formalize the syntax of STLC along with $\beta\eta$-conversion. [@Sec:normalization] presents the normalization function, and [@Sec:correctness] proves its correctness. [@Sec:variations] describes two alternative formalizations, one with more efficient evaluation and one with more concise correctness proofs.
 We discuss the results and possible future research in the final \chname\.

 The Agda formalization can be found at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.